Ward McAllister: Death

 Ward McAllister died while dining alone, and in social disgrace for his writings, at New York's Union Club, in January 1895.
 His funeral, held on February 5, 1895, was well attended by many society figures of the day, including Chauncey Depew and Cornelius Vanderbilt II.
 McAllister is interred at Green-Wood Cemetery in Brooklyn, New York.

-In 1907, Sarah was described as having been an invalid for 25 years.

 In popular culture

+McAllister is a one of the real-life characters in Gore Vidal's historical novel 1876.

-Ward McAllister is portrayed by Nathan Lane in the American television series The Gilded Age.
+McAllister is portrayed by Nathan Lane in the American television series The Gilded Age.